kdVincler/NeXess_backend/README.md

    IP_ADDRESS="YOUR_IP_ADDRESS_HERE"
    ```

-6. If everything goes smoothly, you should be able to start the Django development server from the root directory and broadcast it on the local network:
+6. If everything goes smoothly, you should be able to start the Django development server from the root directory and broadcast it on the local network.
+(The '0.0.0.0:8000' command is needed to make the server reachable on the local network.)

    ```console
    $ python manage.py runserver 0.0.0.0:8000